RedHatWorkshops/quay-workshop/content/labs/0005-configure-docker.md

 docker pull $QUAY/admin/mypublicrepo
 ```

-Configure docker to use our self-signed CA cert.
+Configure docker to use our self-signed cert by providing the root CA.

 ```
 sudo mkdir -p /etc/docker/certs.d/$QUAY sudo cp rootCA.pem /etc/docker/certs.d/$QUAY/ca.crt
 ```

 Attempt to pull down an image from the admin user namespace.
-It will not work because we need to provide docker with our authentication credentials to access our private user namespace.
+It will not work because we need to provide Docker with our authentication credentials to access our private user namespace.

 ```
 docker pull $QUAY/admin/mypublicrepo
 ```

-From the Quay Enterprise dashboard, navigate to Account Settings and `Generate Encrypted Password` under Docker CLI Password.
-Copy and paste your Encrypted Password.
+From the Quay Enterprise dashboard, navigate to Account Settings and select **Generate Encrypted Password** under **Docker CLI Password**.
+Copy and paste the `docker login` command.

-Use the `docker login` command to automatically populate your docker config file at `/home/lab/.docker/config.json`.
+You can use the `docker login` command to automatically populate your docker config file at `/home/lab/.docker/config.json`.

 ```
-docker login -u="admin" -p="YOUR_ENCRYPTED_PASSWORD" $QUAY
+# docker login -u="admin" -p="YOUR_ENCRYPTED_PASSWORD" $QUAY
 ```

 Attempt to pull down an image from the admin user namespace.
 Although we did not create the repo yet Docker communication to our Quay Enterprise deployment should be successful.